flaymond/debian-packager/README.md

 * This program/scripts is only for simple debian packaging.

-* For advanced use, you need to tweak the scripts to complete your task.
+* For advanced usage, you need to tweak the scripts to accomplished your task.

 * Refer to the README.md file in scripts directory for tutorial to setup the program.